-We note that (1) is an atypical feature of an NP-completeness proof as, unusually for (i, j)-FACTOR CUT WITH ROOTS, it is not immediate to recognize a problem instance.
+We note that (1) is an atypical feature of an NP-completeness proof.
+We need to prove (1), as (i, j)-FACTOR CUT WITH ROOTS is a promise problem.
+Hence it is not immediate to recognize an instance of it.
+We let n = |V|.